MK316/Coding4ET/Lessons/Lesson07a.md

 Then, adjust the path to where your CSV file is stored within your Google Drive.

 ### Example:
 Imagine you have a CSV file named "vocabulary_list.csv" with columns "Word", "Meaning", and "Part of Speech".
+(You've uploaded this file on colab.)
 To read this file, you would use:

 ```
-df = pd.read_csv('/content/drive/My Drive/path/to/vocabulary_list.csv')
+df = pd.read_csv('/content/vocabulary_list.csv')
 ```

 ##  Viewing Your DataFrame